valtimo-platform/valtimo-documentation/valtimo-implementation/process-blueprints.md

 - Create a separate branch in your source project in which the blueprint can be prepared.
 - Remove all code that does not adhere to the [Privacy and intellectual property](#privacy-and-intellectual-property) guidelines.
-- Are there any references to project specific code (e.g. code that cannot be used by other municipalities)?
+- Are there any references to project specific code (e.g. code that cannot be used by other organisations)?
-  - Are there forms that contain municipality specific fields?
+  - Are there forms that contain organisation specific fields?
   - Are there form flows that rely on project specific code?
   - Are there tasks in your process(es) that rely on project specific code?
 - Are there plugins that should be configured to use this process blueprint?
 Which tasks need to be configured via